-Results 1–9 of 9 for "Review"X related to "Gaining specialty certification" Refine Your Search Refine Your Search TopicTherapy (3)Race (1)Sport & exercise (1)Trauma (1)Violence (1)Document TypeReviewXYear2013 (1)2012 (3)2011 (4)Author/ContributorStafford, Mark (2)Basseches, Harriet (1)Bishop-Towle, Wandajune (1)Corn, Andrea S. (1)Downing, David L. (1) 12 more... [+] Eisold, Barbara (1)Grand, Sue (1)Hall, Jane (1)Hartman, Stephen (1)Helm, Fonya Lord (1)LaMothe, Ryan (1)Newman, Marilyn (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Takooshian, Harold (1)Waugman, Richard M. (1)Winn, Martin (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
-In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 2.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 3.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
+Results 1–9 of 9 for "Review"X related to "Gaining specialty certification" Refine Your Search Refine Your Search TopicChildren (1)Lesbian, gay, bisexual, transgender (1)Race (1)Sexual abuse (1)Therapy (1)Document TypeReviewXYear2012 (1)2011 (2)Author/ContributorBernstein, Jeanne Wolff (1)Bishop-Towle, Wandajune (1)Eisold, Barbara (1)Hall, Jane (1)Newman, Marilyn (1) 4 more... [+] Stafford, Mark (1)Takooshian, Harold (1)Tejirian, Edward J. (1)Waugman, Richard M. (1)Hide details Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
+In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 2.Predatory Priests, Silenced Victims (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 3.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
 Review 4.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
-It also describes a different culture of childhood and its effects.Review 5.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)6.Becoming Alive: Psychoanalysis and Vitality (Book Review)This book celebrates the experience of being alive and questions the entire practice of diagnosing mental illness as a convenient illusion.Review (January 2011)9.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
+It also describes a different culture of childhood and its effects.Review 5.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 6.Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism (Book Review)Jeanne Wolff Bernstein reviews the book "Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism" by Patricia Gherovici.Review (January 2011)7.The Oxford Handbook of the History of Psychology (Book Review)At over 600 pages, the purpose of this latest volume in the Oxford Library of Psychology is "to bring a historical perspective to international psychology."Review (January 2012)8.Becoming Alive: Psychoanalysis and Vitality (Book Review)This book celebrates the experience of being alive and questions the entire practice of diagnosing mental illness as a convenient illusion.Review (January 2011)9.Thinking in Circles: An Essay on Ring Composition (Book Review)Our current view of time is so linear that we do not realize how much it organizes our thinking about the mind.
 Ring composition, however, implies a more circular view of time.
-In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Review"X related to "Gaining specialty certification"
+In analysis, we do have many clinical observations and theories that, whether we realize it or not, allude to a more circular view of time.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Review"X related to "Gaining specialty certification"